-These procedure requirements are specifically targeted at signature certificates granted to the public, where such certificates are used to support electronic signatures according to the Regulation.
+These procedure requirements are specifically targeted at signature certificates granted to the public, where such certificates are used to support certification authorities that issue digital signatures according to the Regulation.
 Certificates granted according to these procedure requirements can be used for authenticating a person acting on behalf of himself/herself or a natural person, legal entity or organisation represented by the person.